I coach senior leaders who are facing a challenge or would like to be more effective or fulfilled in their roles.

-As an Instructor and Leadership Coach at the Stanford Graduate School of Business since January 2007, I work with MBA students to help them develop their leadership and interpersonal skills.
+As a Lecturer, Instructor and Leadership Coach at the Stanford Graduate School of Business since January 2007, I work with MBA students to help them develop their leadership and interpersonal skills.

 I launched my coaching practice in 2006 after a 15-year career in management during which I took two years off to earn an MBA at Stanford.
 My initial exposure to coaching came as a client during my first job after business school.
 In that role I relied heavily on the support of my coach Mary Ann Huckabay, one of my best professors at Stanford, who's still my coach today.
 And I'm indebted to Joe Murphy of Geodesic Consulting, who was an invaluable source of guidance, support and training.